Chapter 9: Statements Summary and Error Checking

 - note if there is more than one loose select in the proc they must match exactly

-- cursor names have the same rules duplicates as other variables
+- cursor names have the same rules regarding duplicates as other variables

 With this in mind, both cases simply recurse on either the select or the call